 For example, the model of the trust workplace and the trusted working time, as practiced by Microsoft Germany, which is binding in a distribution agreement, is exciting.
 Anna-Lena Müller, Communications Manager Digital Transformation at Microsoft Germany, describes the model as follows:

-"Every employee decides when and from where they work: in the office, at home or in the café - it's not the presence but the result that counts."
-Since October, our new headquarters in SchwaBING have been showing 2016 employees, partners, Customers and interested parties, as we imagine the working of the present and the future in an office that not all employees in the new corporate headquarters have a permanent seat and that not all at the same time find a place, contributes to the developments of the new world of work Bill."
+"Every employee decides when and from where he or she works: in the office, at home or in the café.
+It does not count the presence, but the result.
+At our new corporate headquarters in SchwaBING, we have also been showing 2016 employees, partners, customers and interested parties since October how we imagine working in the present and future in an office.
+The fact that not all employees in the new corporate headquarters have a fixed seat and that not all can find a seat at the same time takes into account the developments in the new world of work. "